 The O’Hare International Airport (ORD) Emergency & Standby Power Systems project is yet another fine example of Epstein’s ability to deliver an inspired piece of public infrastructure.

-For this project, which provides back-up power to the airport, Epstein served as the architect and engineer for this 2-building complex, which replaced a system that was located within ORD’s H&R Plant and was originally installed in the 1960s.
-The driving force for the replacement of the old back-up power system was that it used technology that was so dated that the airport couldn’t find replacement parts for much of the equipment.
+Epstein served as the architect and engineer for this project that included a two-building complex that provides back-up power to the airport, and replaced a system located within ORD’s H&R Plant that was originally installed in the 1960s.
+The driving force for the replacement of the old back-up power system its outdated technology: the airport couldn’t find replacement parts for much of the old equipment.

-The Epstein-designed replacement, featuring two buildings, one to house the new generators and one to house electrical switchgear, is more computer driven and digitally based.
+The Epstein-designed replacement features two buildings: one to house the new generators and one to house electrical switchgear, providing a more computer driven and digitally based application.
 It increases the existing system capacity from 8-10 megawatts to 18 megawatts, which is enough to power several thousand homes.
 As a result, ORD has greater system functionality and efficiency during emergencies in which normal operations have been impaired.

-Originally, these new buildings were planned to be in the back of the airport, near the airfield and out of sight.
-As the project evolved, however, it became clear a larger space was needed and, therefore, a prominent site just north of the H&R Plant was chosen.
+These new buildings were originally planned to be in the back of the airport, near the airfield and out of sight.
+As the project evolved, however, it became clear a larger space was needed and a prominent site just north of the H&R Plant was chosen.

 The six generators are enormous and their building is split in two halves, with three generators in each half.
-Each half also houses a fuel tank, which feeds the generators with the thousands of gallons of fuel they require to continuously run at full-speed.
-Furthermore, the wall separating the two generator rooms is a 2-hour fire-rated wall; therefore, it can withstand a fire burning on one side for 2 hours before it starts to penetrate the other side.
-The walls separating the generator rooms from their tank rooms have a fire-resistance rating of 4 hours, an increase due to the nature of the fuel inside.
+Each half also houses a fuel tank, that feeds the generators with the thousands of gallons of fuel they require to continuously run at full-speed.
+The wall separating the two generator rooms is a two-hour fire-rated wall; it can withstand a fire burning on one side for two hours before it starts to penetrate the other side.
+The walls separating the generator rooms from their tank rooms have a fire-resistance rating of four hours, an increase due to the nature of the fuel inside.